Kate Sheppard: Commemoration

-Sheppard is considered to be an important figure in New Zealand's history.
+Sheppard is considered an important figure in New Zealand's history.
 Since 1991 her profile has featured on the New Zealand ten-dollar note.
 A 2005 television show New Zealand's Top 100 History Makers ranked Sheppard as the second most influential New Zealander of all time.
 Similarly, The New Zealand Herald selected Sheppard as one of their ten greatest New Zealanders in 2013.

 In 1972, Patricia Grimshaw's book Women's Suffrage in New Zealand identified Sheppard as the leading figure of the suffrage movement.
 This was the first acclaimed book to do so and its publication marked a growth in recognition of Kate Sheppard's life and activism.

-In 1993, the centenary of women's suffrage in New Zealand, a group of Christchurch women established two memorials to Sheppard: the Kate Sheppard National Memorial, on the banks of the Avon River, and the Kate Sheppard Memorial Trust Award, an annual award to women in research.
+In 1993, the centenary of women's suffrage in New Zealand, a group of Christchurch women established two memorials to Sheppard: the Kate Sheppard National Memorial, on the banks of the Avon River / Ōtākaro, and the Kate Sheppard Memorial Trust Award, an annual award to women in research.
 That year a special paeony-style white camellia was created at Camellia Glen Nurseries in Kaupokonui, Taranaki; white camellias were a symbol of the suffragists.
 It was named after Kate Sheppard and planted extensively throughout New Zealand.

 The Fendalton house at 83 Clyde Road, where the Sheppards lived from 1888 to 1902 and now known as the Kate Sheppard House, is registered by Heritage New Zealand as a Category I heritage building, in view of the many events relevant to women's suffrage that happened there.
 It was here that Sheppard pasted together the three main petitions onto sheets of wallpaper.
 Kate Sheppard House came into government ownership in 2019.

 New Zealand playwright Mervyn Thompson wrote the play O!
 Temperance! about Sheppard and the temperance movement.
 It was first performed in 1972 at Christchurch's Court Theatre.
 In 2016 and 2017, the production That Bloody Woman, which re-imagined Kate Sheppard's life as a punk rock musical, toured New Zealand.

 Kate Sheppard Place, located within Wellington's parliament precinct, is named in her honour; it is a short one-way street running from Molesworth Street opposite Parliament House to the intersection of Mulgrave Street and Thorndon Quay.
 There is a Kate Sheppard Avenue in the Auckland suburb of Northcross.
 In 2014, eight intersections near Parliament in Wellington were fitted with green pedestrian lights depicting Kate Sheppard.

 Several New Zealand schools have houses named after Sheppard.
-In 2014, Whangarei Girls' High School renamed a house that was named after Richard Seddon, an opponent of women's suffrage, to Sheppard House at the request of a student.
+In 2014, Whangārei Girls' High School renamed a house that was named after Richard Seddon, an opponent of women's suffrage, to Sheppard House at the request of a student.

 On 8 March 2018, coinciding with International Women's Day and in celebration of the 125th anniversary of the women's suffrage movement, New Zealand Football renamed its premier women's knockout association football tournament the Kate Sheppard Cup.